Towards Fair and Efficient Public Transportation: A Bus Stop Model: Fairness

 \subsubsection{Experimental Results}

 The primary goal of our experiments is to measure the performance of \Cref{alg:PF0bst} in terms of achieving outcomes in the core or providing JR beyond the guarantee of \Cref{thm:propfair}. \Cref{fig:frequency} shows an aggregated view of our results.
 We see that, for a fixed $\alpha$, \Cref{alg:PF0bst} computes a solution in the core in more than $99.9\%$ of the cases.
 Even for the parameter combinations with the highest frequency of fairness violations, the failure rate of \Cref{alg:PF0bst} with respect to computing solutions in the core does not exceed 3\%. \Cref{fig:avg_heatmap} gives a glimpse at a more nuanced distribution of the failures of computing solutions in the core.
 We defer a more detailed analysis to \Cref{app:DetailedSimu}.
 We remark that the upper left triangle of the figure cannot contain any core violations because then the budget exceeds the number of stops.
-One trend that be observed from \Cref{fig:avg_heatmap} and that is confirmed in our analysis for any fixed number of agents is that the frequency of core violations is highest for a comparatively high number of potential bus stops and a smaller budget.
+One trend that can be observed from \Cref{fig:avg_heatmap} and that is confirmed in our analysis for any fixed number of agents is that the frequency of core violations is the highest for a comparatively high number of potential bus stops and a smaller budget.

 Another interesting observation is that, for a significant fraction of the instances, if the solution computed by \Cref{alg:PF0bst} is not in the core, it fails JR as well; indeed, this fraction tends to increase as the cost parameter $\alpha$ increases.
 Moreover, \Cref{alg:PF0bst} performs much better than the naive algorithm.
 On average it performs up to $230.2$ better for smaller values of $\alpha$ and still $83.7$ times better for $\alpha = 0.9$.
-Detailed numbers comparing their performance are provided in \Cref{tab:comparison:algos} in \Cref{app:DetailedSimu}.
+A detailed comparison of the performance of the two algorithms is provided in \Cref{tab:comparison:algos} in \Cref{app:DetailedSimu}.
 Our interpretation of this finding is that, while placing bus stops uniformly is a simple and appealing approach, taking into account the actual user demands results in much fairer solutions.